Tim-U-12/FYP/README.md

 # FYP
-This is the main branch.
-This branch should only be merge to after the consent of majority members.
+This is the staging branch.
+This branch should only be merge to after the consent of majority members and it should be the only branch merging to main.